Quality Monitoring and Assessment of Deployed Deep Learning Models for

 We hope this model contributes to the open-source community by setting new standards for developing and applying multimodal AI systems.

-The paper provides an overview of the current state of AI-augmented software engineering and develops a corresponding taxonomy, AI4SE.
+The paper provides an overview of the current status of AI-assisted software engineering.

-A vision of AI-assisted Big Models in SE is put forth, with the aim of capitalising on the advantages inherent to both approaches in the context of software development.
+A vision of AI-assisted Big Models in SE is put forth, with the aim of capitalising on the advantages inherent to both approaches.

 In data-rich domains such as vision, language, and speech, deep learning prevails to deliver high-performance task-specific models.